Jealousy: Practice

 When you start from the default assumption that other relationships are a threat, and you need to manage and control that threat, then of course it makes sense to assume that part of managing that threat means passing rules that place strict controls on your other relationships.
 But if you start from the default assumption that polyamory is implicitly threatening to your existing relationship, then what the hell are you doing poly for?

-Let’s get back to not putting vegetables into the fridge while it’s being fixed.
-Yes, this is a very, very good idea.
+There’s a difference between “not now” and “not ever.”
 It is not always true that a person who says “not now” actually means “not ever.”
 There are many people who say “not now” because they are, in fact, working on the problem, and sometimes working on the problem takes time.

 Here’s the thing, though.
 Working on the problem means working on the problem.
 It means taking affirmative action toward addressing the underlying jealousy.
 It means making progress.